 The New Mexico State Police, Commercial Vehicle Enforcement Bureau, (NMSP-CVE), of the New Mexico Department of Public Safety is the lead MCSAP agency within the State of New Mexico.
-The mission of the NMSP-CVE is to promote safety on New Mexico highways by providing law enforcement traffic services to the motoring public, to ensure the safe and legal operation of commercial motor vehicles, and to prevent the introduction of illicit contraband into New Mexico while facilitating trade.
+The mission of the NMSP-CVE is to promote safety on New Mexico highways through education and awareness and by providing law enforcement traffic services to the motoring public.
+To ensure the safe and legal operation of commercial motor vehicles and to prevent the introduction of illicit contraband into New Mexico while facilitating trade.
 The ultimate goal of the NMSP-CVE is to reduce crashes involving commercial motor vehicles.